-Do not file a state claim for compensation without discussing your options with a workers’ compensation lawyer.
-Lawyers may appeal administrative decisions to a higher administrative board and, if necessary, appeal these denials in court.
+Do not file a state claim for compensation without discussing your options with an experienced workers compensation lawyer.
+Missouri workers comp lawyers may appeal administrative decisions to a higher administrative board and, if necessary, appeal these denials in court.

 Estimating the Value of St. Louis Workers’ Compensation Claims